TikTok sale slowed as Chinese government may get involved

 Microsoft, in partnership with Walmart, and a group led by Oracle both put in bids that factor in the value of the algorithm.
 The value of TikTok’s assets without it would be significantly less.
 The more time that goes by, the harder it becomes for bidders to properly evaluate TikTok — a crucial process in a bid worth tens of millions of dollars.

 TikTok’s CEO Kevin Mayer unexpectedly resigned last week just days after the company sued the Trump administration over the ban.
-He said the role he accepted just three months earlier would “look very different as a result of the US Administration’s action to push for a sell off of the US business.”
+He said the role he accepted just three months earlier would “look very different as a result of the U.S. administration’s action to push for a sell off of the U.S. business.”
 He added that the company expected “to reach a resolution very soon.”

 A ByteDance executive said in a statement that it would abide by the Beijing export rules, without offering many details.